-Organisations have processes to identify, implement and oversee security patches for their systems and applications, including levels around patch compliance.
+Organisations have processes to identify, implement, and oversee security patches for their systems and applications, including levels around patch compliance.

-CMM 4 Quantitatively Controlled A formal patching policy and process exists that includes requirements around patch prioritisation in the context of the organisation.
+A formal patching policy and process exists that includes requirements around patch prioritisation in the context of the organisation.

 Adequate separation of duties is embedded throughout the patching process.

 Systems are retired, upgraded, or replaced at least 12 months before their end of support date or in accordance with the organisation's asset management policy.

 Audit of patches are undertaken that reconciles OS changes through to change requests.

-Criteria to prioritise patches is clearly defined and applied in line with the organisation's risk management processes. σ A method to proactively identify applicable patch releases is in place.
-CMM 3 Standardised A formal process to approve patches, including rollback procedures exists in line with the organisation's change and risk management processes.
+Criteria to prioritise patches is clearly defined and applied in line with the organisation's risk management processes.

+A method to proactively identify applicable patch releases is in place.

+A formal process to approve patches, including rollback procedures, exists in line with the organisation's change and risk management processes.

 Systems are retired, upgraded, or replaced at least 6 months before their end of support date or in accordance with the organisation's asset management policy.

 Criteria to prioritise patches is clearly defined and applied in line with the organisation's risk management processes.

-CMM 2 Planned & Tracked Patch severity prioritisation criteria are in place.
+CMM 2 anned & Tracke

+Patch severity prioritisation criteria are in place.

 An approval process is in place to source and review patches.

 Rollback procedures are in place if a patch deployment is unsuccessful.

-System replacement or upgrading for business-critical systems occurs at the end of support dates happens, on an ad-hoc basis or relies on extended support offerings to keep systems running.
+System replacement or upgrading for business-critical systems occurs at the end of support dates, occurs on an ad-hoc basis, or relies on extended support offerings to keep systems running.

-Patching is undertaken on a reactive and ad-hoc basis and only managed for vulnerabilities that are rated as severe or critical severity.